 Self-audit your brand and make sure you are consistent with the look and feel of your brand across the web and your print marketing.
 It may be worth it to work with a graphic designer that can create for you a style guide to help you be consistent with all of your marketing efforts.

 2. Tell your story.
 Every great brand tells a story and evokes an emotion.
-Apple, Starbucks, G- Pro and many other brand have created more than a logo – by telling their story and creating excitement for their brands – their customers buy into the experience as much as they do the physical products.
+Apple, Starbucks, G- Pro and many other brands have created more than a logo – by telling their stories and creating excitement for their brands – their customers buy into the experience as much as they do the physical products.
 How can you tell your story of what it feels like to work with you?
 Take photos of you and your clients, create quick videos sharing helpful tips, and write blog posts with helpful and relevant content are just a few ways you can think about telling the story of what it feels like to work with you and your team.
-Remember, people work with us because of our experience and expertise, but they come back to us time and time again, because they connect with our story – with our ‘why!’
+Remember, people work with us because of our experience and expertise, but they come back to us time and time again because they connect with our story – with our ‘why!’
 And, have we mentioned – consistency matters most in any marketing strategy, your story must be consistent!

 3. Invest in your website.
 If your brokerage doesn’t offer a website option, invest in having a website you are proud of, a website that looks great on mobile and is a reflection of your brand.